 after passing the Young Cyclists Training Scheme.

-In each case, if the bicycle is to be left on school grounds, permission must be requested and given by the Head teacher.
+In each case, if the bicycle is to be left on school grounds, permission must be requested and given by the Academic Lead.

 2.13 Dogs on Site

 Working dogs such as guide dogs, hearing dogs etc. are allowed on school grounds.
 Other dogs are not allowed on school grounds.
-Special dispensation can be granted by the Head teacher and/or Governing Body.
+Special dispensation can be granted by the Academic Lead and/or Governing Body.

 2.14 Use of Car Parks and Vehicles on school grounds

 The school car park is for the use of staff, members and approved visitors only.
-All are required to behave in a safe and courteous manner and must comply with the schools parking and driving procedures available on the school web site: www.greekschoolpottersbar.org.
+All are required to behave in a safe and courteous manner.

 All access points to the school must be kept clear at all times.
-Anyone who breaches part or all of this requirement shall be subject to a review carried out by the schools Governing Body, in conjunction with the Head teacher, and may be subject to disciplinary action that may lead to termination of their membership.
+Anyone who breaches part or all of this requirement shall be subject to a review carried out by the schools Governing Body, in conjunction with the Academic Lead, and may be subject to disciplinary action that may lead to termination of their membership.